Do you know anything about Social Security Disability Insurance (SSDI) Account?

 However, there is no guarantee that the benefits will continue indefinitely, and the person’s disability status may be periodically reviewed.

-This is due to the advances in medical science, therapy, technology, etc. that enable better mobility and skill development, that allows the person to find gainful employment, thus disqualifying them for SSDI benefits.
+This is due to the advances in medical science, therapy, technology, etc. that enable better mobility and skill development, which allows the person to find gainful employment, thus disqualifying them for SSDI benefits.

 It is the responsibility of a person with a disability to keep the board informed of changes in the ability to work, improvement in medical condition, and/or return to employment.